What would you rather do: walk barefoot across hot coals, have a conversation with your ex, or complete open enrollment forms?

 While few HR professionals would categorize an open enrollment as entertaining, adding a little humor can make a big difference.
 Consider using puns, memes and even lighthearted videos to explain benefit offerings and remind employees of your key dates and deadlines.
 Not only are they more memorable, they may help transform your employee’s enrollment experience.

-7 Ways EPAY’s Enrollment Platform Can Help
+EPAY’s Enrollment Platform Can Help with Open Enrollment in 2020

 EPAY’s integrated HR and payroll system makes it easy to conduct online open enrollments—while simplifying HR tasks ranging from recruiting to payroll.
 Before you go, here are seven fast facts we’d like you to know about our online enrollment platform: